John Molson Admission Requirements

-If you are not admitted direclty into John Molson, you may complete any missing prerequisites and/or improve your grades in the Bachelor of Arts program or Certificate in Foundations for Business before transferring into the John Molson School of Business.
+If you are not admitted directly into John Molson, you may complete any missing prerequisites and/or improve your grades in the Bachelor of Arts program or Certificate in Foundations for Business before transferring into the John Molson School of Business.
 The credits earned in programs outside of John Molson, including Certificates, will be carried with you to your future John Molson degree - certain restrictions apply.

 Cegep applicants completing a two-year pre-university Diplôme d’études collégiales (DEC) must achieve a minimum overall CRC of 27.00 and an average CRC of 26.50 in mathematics.
 The mathematics courses considered for admission are Calculus 1 and Linear Algebra only.